AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects.Extensions/AmlObjectsExtensions/SetMetaInformationStandardAutomationMLLibrary.md

 AmlObjectsExtensions.SetMetaInformationStandardAutomationMLLibrary Method
 =========================================================================
-AutomationML 2.1 APIThis method labels this CAEX file as a standard AutomationML library coming from the AutomationML e.V.
+This method labels this CAEX file as a standard AutomationML library coming from the AutomationML e.V.
 It removes all other meta information and should only be used from authorized persons in agreement with the AutomationML e.V.

   **Namespace:**  [Aml.Engine.AmlObjects.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)